 Everyone is welcome to nominate candidates for honorary titles.
-When selecting a winner in the culture-friendly company category, only proposals from cultural organisations are taken into account.
 The winners are chosen by a broad-ranging committee established under the order of the Department of Culture of Tartu City Government which is made up of pre-eminent experts in different fields of culture.

 The winners of the honorary titles awarded for creative achievements in the previous year are announced during a ceremony taking place at the beginning of the new year.
 Honorary titles are awarded in 8 categories in an effort to recognise and support the diversity of culture.